 used to reduce deployment time and GPU memory usage.

 By default, models are downloaded from NGC, optimized for TensorRT (if

 necessary) before the service starts, and stored in a short-lived

 location.
 When the pod terminates, these model artifacts are deleted

 and the storage is freed for other workloads.
 This behavior is controlled

 for alternative options that can be used for persistent storage.
 For scale-out deployments, having a model store shared across pods greatly improves

-scale up time since the models will be prebuilt and already available to
+scale-up time since the models are prebuilt and already available to

 Persistent storage should only be used in homogenous deployments where GPU models are identical.

 Currently, provided models nearly fill a T4’s memory (16 GB).
 We recommend running a subset of models/services if using a single GPU.